 As feared or hated as drug testing might be, it does serve a purpose in recovery.
 Because heroin is so hard to conquer, people can relapse easily.
 The cravings or triggers can be very hard to ignore, making relapse quite common.
 Sadly, a heroin relapse can be deadly after being clean for an extended time.
 There is a good chance that their body cannot handle the amount of the drug it was once used to, which can be lethal.

 Drug testing during and after treatment can create a barrier to help prevent slipping up.
 A relapse could cost you your sober living housing, your job, your marriage, or your parent’s rights.
 A drug test can help you stay the course to avoid those outcomes.

 The first year of heroin recovery is the hardest.
 Knowing what could happen to your life if you relapsed can help you stay the course.
-Drug testing is a deterrent to using, and can keep you from veering off course.
-Some people, though may lack the will to stay clean and may try to game the drug testing system.
+Drug testing is a deterrent to use, and can keep you from veering off course.
+Some people though may lack the will to stay clean and may try to game the drug-testing system.
 They may find ways to avoid drugs being found in their urine samples by timing out their drug use.

 Heroin is not nor will ever be a legal drug.
 It is a Schedule I controlled substance with no valid use.
 Heroin use leads quickly to increased tolerance to the drug’s effects, and this causes the person to use more and more of the drug.

 The heroin “rush” is a state of feeling deeply relaxed, pain-free, and euphoric.
 The drug causes the brain to release a flood of dopamine into the bloodstream.
 The pleasure response is stamped in the brain’s reward system.